kubevault/kubevault/docs/concepts/vault-server-crds/auth-methods/appbinding.md

 - `clientConfig.url` : `Optional`.
 Specifies the location of the app, in standard URL form (`[scheme://]host:port/path`).

 - `clientConfig.service`: `Optional`.
-Specifies the reference of the kubernetes service for this app.
+Specifies the reference of the Kubernetes service for this app.
 It has following fields:
     - `service.scheme` : `Optional`.
 Specifies which scheme to use, for example: http, https.
 If specified, then it will applied as prefix in this format: `scheme://`.
 If not specified, then nothing will be prefixed.
     - `service.name` : `Required`.
 Specifies the name of the service.
 This `service.name` and AppBinding's namespace will used to create app DNS.
     - `service.port` : `Required`.
 Specifies the port that will be exposed by this app.